dfinity/portal/docs/developer-docs/defi/rosetta/icrc_rosetta/data_api/network.md

 }'
 ```

-The response will look something like this:
+The response will resemble the following:

 ```bash
 {